awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 1. The "deployment machine" is now deploying the infrastructure and service you will use for resiliency testing.
      * **single region**: approximately 20-25 minutes to deploy
      * **multi region**: approximately 45-50 minutes to deploy.
-In about 25-30 minutesyou can start executing lab exercises.
+In about 25-30 minutes you can start executing lab exercises.

 1. You can watch the state machine as it executes by clicking the icon to expand the visual workflow to the full screen.
 ![StateMachineExecuting](Images/StateMachineExecuting.png)